 Interstitial lung disease is a group of conditions with inflammation and scarring around the tiny air sacs (alveoli) in the lungs.
 The changes make it hard to take in oxygen.
 Often the cause is unknown.
 This is called idiopathic pulmonary fibrosis.
 Known causes are conditions like sarcoidosis and rheumatoid arthritis.
-And, breathing in certain substances like mold fungus, or asbestos.
-Some medications and radiation treatments can also cause interstitial lung disease.
+Breathing in certain substances like mold fungus, or asbestos are also known causes.
+Some medicines and radiation treatments can also cause interstitial lung disease.

 When you have interstitial lung disease, you're more likely to develop lung infections.
 Do what you can to prevent infections.
 And get prompt treatment at the first sign of illness.

 Wash hands often.

 If soap and water are not available, use a hand cleaner with alcohol in it.

 Avoid touching your face and mouth with your hands.